Storidge/cio-user-docs/operations/backup_aws.md

 After successful creation of the backup user, credentials for the user is available for download.
 Download and copy the backup user credentials to a safe place.
 This csv file contains the `access key id` and `secret access key` for the backup user.

 The S3 bucket is now ready for use.
-Next the `access key id` and `secret access key` will be used with the `cio credential` command to connect the Storidge cluster to the S3 bucket.
+Next the `access key id` and `secret access key` will be used with the `cio credential` command to connect the Storidge backup service to the S3 bucket.

 ## 2. Setup credentials to access AWS repo

-On the cluster where backup services will be started, setup credentials to access the backup repo.
-For an AWS repo, the following four credentials are needed.
+On the cluster where backup services will be started, setup credentials to access the AWS S3 bucket.
+For an AWS repository, the following four credentials are needed.
 Example:
 ```
 cio credential create cio_aws_backup_repo s3:https://s3.amazonaws.com/backup-123
 cio credential create cio_aws_access_key AKIAYHD688GGWU68G2P6